peterpme/react-native-asyncstorage/README.md

 ## Usage Examples

-- Fetch `username` from `AsyncStorage` before loading the rest of the app
+- Fetch `username` from `AsyncStorage` before rendering the rest of your app

 ```jsx
 <AsyncStorage.GetItem